 The following are the requirements for successful completion of WBL courses.

-- Completed WBL Application Packet with current paycheck stub documenting employment/hours worked per week to verify student is enrolled in the correct WBL course.
+- Completed WBL Application Packet with current paycheck stub documenting employment/hours worked per week to verify the student is enrolled in the correct WBL course.

 - Documentation of Worksite hours (Turn in paycheck stubs indicating the number of hours worked).